CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data

 Having demonstrated that consumers with asynchronous similarity are more abundant in real-world data than those with synchronised similar behaviours, we next evaluated how well existing clustering methods could identify such asynchronous similarity.
 To enable a controlled comparison, we conducted a synthetic data experiment where the ground truth consumer relationships were known.
 We begin by describing the process used to generate the synthetic data for this experiment.

 As in previous synthetic experiments, clusters of consumers shared the same $k^*$ synthetic DLP shapes.
 However, to create more realistic consumption time series for methods that compute features from or operate directly on long time series, we determined each consumer's sequence of shapes by generating random sequences from first-order Markov models fitted to real-world consumer shape sequences.
-We first validated that first-order Markov models have previously been used to characterise the daily evolution of consumer load profiles \cite{Teeraratkul2018}, and we validated their appropriateness for our data using Csiszar's $\phi$-divergences for testing Markov process order ($r$) \cite{Menendez2001}\footnote{This procedure estimates the order of dependence in a discrete-state sequence, but does not assess the validity of the Markov chain assumption itself, including properties such as the homogeneity of transition probabilities over time.}.
+First-order Markov models have previously been used to characterise the daily evolution of consumer load profiles \cite{Teeraratkul2018}, and we validated their appropriateness for our data using Csiszar's $\phi$-divergences for testing Markov process order ($r$) \cite{Menendez2001}\footnote{This procedure estimates the order of dependence in a discrete-state sequence, but does not assess the validity of the Markov chain assumption itself, including properties such as the homogeneity of transition probabilities over time.}.

-\Cref{Tab:Csiszars} shows the proportion of AG and SGSC consumers with cluster label sequences that demonstrate a first-order Markovian relationship for $k \in \left \{2,3,\ldots,50\right\}$.
+\Cref{Tab:Csiszars} shows the proportion of AG and SGSC consumers with cluster label sequences consistent with first-order dependence for $k \in \left \{2,3,\ldots,50\right\}$.